Undergraduate Program

 Effective Fall 2025, campuswide graduation requirements state that students may not complete 51 percent or more of the total units earned at UC San Diego through courses that are designated as distance education (e.g., R-courses).

 Your goal is to complete all the GEs from your college, all the requirements for your major with passing grades.
-To earn your degree you must complete a minimum of 180 units.
-An Ethnic Studies major has a goal of 52 units when combining lower-divison and upper-division core and elective courses.
+To earn your degree from UCSD you must complete a minimum of 180 units.
+An Ethnic Studies major has a goal of earning 52 units when combining lower-divison and upper-division core and elective courses.
 UCSD requires a inimum GPA of 2.0 and for you to take university required courses such as Diversity, Equity & Inclusion (DEI), American History & Institutions (AHI), and Jane Teranes Climate Change Education Requirement (JTCCER).
-See Undergraduate Degree Requirements for course options for DEI, AHI and JTCCER university requirements.
+See the Undergraduate Degree Requirements for course options for DEI, AHI and JTCCER university requirements.
+They must be completed to earn an Undergraduate degree from UCSD.

 Typically, except for independent study course electives (ETHN 197, 198, or 199) which are always taken with a Pass/Not Pass grade option, undergraduate students majoring in Ethnic Studies have the option to take up to two courses as Pass/Not Pass.
 Ethnic Studies minors have the option to take one course as Pass/Not Pass.